The Football Factory (film): Plot

 Early in the film, Tommy is caught and held hostage by the brother of Sian (Michele Hallak), a girl he picked up at a club.
-He is saved when Rod hits the man on the head with a cricket bat.
-Sian's brother turns out to also be the brother of the rival Millwall firm's leader, Fred (Tamer Hassan), who then hunts Tommy down throughout the entire film.
+He is saved when Rod hits the man on the head with a cricket bat and they both run away from the house.
+Sian's brother turns out to also be the brother of the rival Millwall firm's leader, Fred, who then hunts Tommy down throughout the entire film.
 The film culminates in a pitched battle between the Chelsea and Millwall firms.
-Rod (after a few espressos and a line of cocaine), leaves a dinner with Tamara's parents after offending them, and attends the "meet".
-Tommy is severely beaten by Fred and a group of Millwall hooligans, and ends up in the hospital with Bill, who, in the meantime, has suffered a heart attack.
+Rod (after a few espressos and a line of cocaine), leaves a dinner with Tamara's parents after offending them, and attends the "meet", much to the joy of Tommy who is glad that his friend showed up for the meet.
+Tommy is severely beaten by Fred and a group of Millwall hooligans, with a brick being smashed into his face, and ends up in the hospital with Bill, who, in the meantime, has suffered a heart attack after confronting Zeberdee and Raf on the bus.

-At the end of the film, a crippled Tommy decides that his place is at the firm with his friends, Bill gets cured and moves to Australia and Billy Bright is incarcerated for seven years after being arrested at the Millwall meet (whilst saving Harris from being arrested).
-Zeberdee is killed by a drug dealer whom he had previously mugged, fulfilling a recurring nightmare that tormented Tommy throughout the film.
+At the end of the film, a crippled Tommy decides that his place is at the firm with his friends, Bill gets cured and moves to Australia and Billy Bright is incarcerated for seven years in HMP Full Sutton after being arrested at the Millwall meet (whilst saving Harris from being arrested).
+Zeberdee is killed by a drug dealer, whom he and Raff had previously mugged, fulfilling a recurring nightmare that tormented Tommy throughout the film.
+In a pre-credits slideshow, Tommy is shown to have since moved on to watching Rugby.
+However, this is only a joke and he has not actually started to watch rugby.